-12.00-14.30 Meeting for student experts in QA

-Organised by ESU, separate registration information available soon

-Pre-forum meetings

-15.30-16.30 Introduction to the European quality assurance framework

-A pre-forum session providing an introduction to the quality assurance framework of the European Higher Education Area.
-Attendance is free for EQAF participants, however advance registration is required.

-- Tia Loukkola, EUA - Maria Kelo, ENQA
+Special session12.00-14.30Meeting for student experts in quality assurance This is a stand-alone session organised by ESU.
+There is a separate registration process.
+Further details are available here.Pre-forum meetings15.30-16.30Introduction to the European quality assurance framework A pre-forum session providing an introduction to the quality assurance framework of the European Higher Education Area.
+Attendance is free for EQAF participants, however advance registration is required.•Tia Loukkola, EUA • Maria Kelo, ENQA

-16.00-16.30 Meeting for key players

-A pre-forum briefing for keynote speakers, parallel plenary speakers, paper and workshop presenters and chairs.

-Forum

-15.00-17.00 Registration

-17.00-17.15 Official Opening

-- Introduction to the Forum, Ronny Heintze, Chair, EQAF Programme Committee - Welcome from the host

-17.15-18.30 Plenary Session I: Strengthening universities' position in society

-A keynote presentation on the societal dimension of higher education: How do and can higher education institutions define their role in society?
+16.00-16.30 Meeting for key players A pre-forum briefing for keynote speakers, parallel plenary speakers, paper and workshop presenters and chairs.
+Forum 15.00-17.00 Registration 17.00-17.15 Official Opening Introduction to the Forum Ronny Heintze, Chair, EQAF Programme Committee Welcome from the host Christian Thomsen, President, TU Berlin 17.15-18.30 Plenary Session I: Strengthening universities' position in society A keynote presentation on the societal dimension of higher education: How do and can higher education institutions define their role in society?
 And what kind of strategies and activities can universities implement that demonstrate their contribution to society?
 A responding comment will bring in the QA perspective on these matters.

-- Peter Maassen, University of Oslo, Norway - Fiona Crozier, Independent Quality Assurance Consultant, United Kingdom - Discussion with the chair and the audience - Chaired by Paula Ranne, EQAF Programme Committee

-18.30 Networking Reception

-Friday 22 November

-09.00-17.30 Registration

-09.30-10.45 Plenary Session II: The value of stakeholder input

-A panel of diverse stakeholders will explore what it means to be a stakeholder in higher education and how different stakeholder groups can contribute to development of higher education.
+Peter Maassen, University of Oslo, Norway Fiona Crozier, Independent Quality Assurance Consultant, United Kingdom Discussion with the chair and the audience Chaired by Barbara Michalk, German Rectors' Conference (HRK) 18.30 Networking Reception Friday 22 November 09.00-17.30 Registration 09.30-10.45 Plenary Session II: The value of stakeholder input A panel of diverse stakeholders will explore what it means to be a stakeholder in higher education and how different stakeholder groups can contribute to development of higher education.
+Questions explored will include whether all in higher education and how different stakeholder groups can contribute to development of higher education.
 Questions explored will include whether all stakeholder groups should be considered as equally relevant and central for universities to achieve their objectives and ensure the quality of their activities.